 Mental Health Care Team (OVERCOME) – Cindy Hoeft ([email protected])

 The ministry is to support and encourage people to understand and navigate mental illness.
+Whether you are struggling with a mental illness or care for someone who is, we encourage you to join us!

 Military Care Ministry – Sheila Marsh ([email protected])

 Ministry is to support and encourage those who serve and their families.
+We support troops who are associated with PEPC and send care packages to them.

 This ministry to single women and the elderly serves those in need, who currently attend PEPC.
 Contact the front office for any requests or questions: 303-841-2125